-Guardian Direct Focused Vision Gold and Silver plans, powered by VSP, allow you to choose a new pair of glasses or contacts every year.
-Contact lenses and exams don’t require a co-pay and come with a $225 contacts allowance for Gold plan members and a $160 contacts allowance for Silver plan members.
+Guardian Direct Focused Vision Achiever and Core plans, powered by VSP, allow you to choose a new pair of glasses or contacts every year.
+Contact lenses and exams don’t require a co-pay and come with a $225 contacts allowance for Achiever plan members and a $160 contacts allowance for Core plan members.
 A Focused Vision Plan starts at just $14/month or less in most states.

 If you want contacts you can probably wear them.
 It’s unusual for someone that wants contacts to be unable to wear them instead of glasses.
 However, there are situations where an eye doctor may recommend that you wear glasses instead of switching contacts like: